ItsAnas/infra-aws/README.md

 // Bonuses / Cleaning

-[ ] - Add ELB to our security_group ?

-[ ] - Remove `8080` ingress port on security group ?
+[ ] - Only autorize 8080 and 5000 from our ELB security group

 [ ] - Remove ssh from security group (today it is useful for debug, but it's not a good practice)

 Questions:

-* May be we should have a common private/public ssh key ?
 * May be put a LoadBalancer in order to choose database if one is down